 Elaine studied classical piano for years, and has recorded two albums of original songs, one for Motown records, Until We're Free, and her classic 1969 album Seize the Time, which includes "The Black Panther Party National Anthem" (The Meeting), re-released as a CD in 2007 by Warner Bros.

-Elaine regularly lectures at colleges and universities throughout the country on "New Age Racism in America" and realization of the vision of eliminating racism, gender oppression and class disparity toward an inclusive and egalitarian world society, and she works as a labor union organizer.
+Elaine regularly lectures at colleges and universities throughout the country on "New Age Racism in America" and realization of the vision of eliminating racism, gender oppression and class disparity toward an inclusive and egalitarian world society.

 Elaine grew up in the ghettos of North Philadelphia, is listed as a distinguished graduate of the Philadelphia High School for Girls, and attended Temple University, UCLA, Mills College and Southwestern University School of Law.
 She is the mother of one adult daughter, Ericka Abram.
 Her papers have been acquired by Emory University.